 - Coca-Cola Bottling pays $35,000 to Settle EEOC Suit

 Coca-Cola Bottling Of Mobile to Pay $35,000 to Settle EEOC Sex Discrimination Suit

 Finding a Proactive Company

-Many companies list a dedication to diversity on their websites, but a closer look may reveal weaknesses in complying with all ant-discrimination policies and enforcement of EEO regulations.
+Many companies list a dedication to diversity on their websites, but a closer look may reveal weaknesses in complying with all anti-discrimination policies and enforcement of EEO regulations.

 In employment interviews, a candidate may ask what type of sexual harassment or diversity training is available at the company for its workers and according to what schedule of administration.
 This training is best done at the beginning of employment and regularly thereafter according to some schedule as part of ongoing professional development.

 Online searches about specific companies may reveal past sexual harassment and other discrimination legal actions.
 Law libraries may be of help as well.
-To my knowledge there is not yet a list of Most Proactive Anti-Sexual Harassment Companies.
+To my knowledge, there is not yet a list of the most proactive anti-sexual harassment companies.

 However, a national registry of harassers and abusers in the workplace is in discussion and has the potential to be misused in retaliation by disgruntled workers.
 A national directory of proactive bosses might be nice, however.